Protect Those Baby BluesProtect Those Baby Blues Why do all the pros wear sunglasses - even on cloudy days? We reveal why it's so important inside.

-A couple of weeks ago, I was fishing in the Bassmaster's Central Invitational tournament at Sam Rayburn reservoir near Jasper, TX.
+Not too long ago, I was fishing an Invitational tournament at Sam Rayburn reservoir near Jasper, TX.
 Despite the 5 days of continuous rain and thunderstorms, I had a great time, caught some fish and met some really neat folks from around the country.
 In three days of fishing the tournament, I drew partners from Louisiana, Michigan and Iowa.

 The bass were acting sorta goofy, as they often do in the springtime.
 In some areas of the lake, they were trying to go shallow to spawn (lay their eggs).
 In others areas, they were staging, getting ready to spawn in week or two.
 As I fished around in the creeks, I found the water to be slightly stained due to the rainfall we were experiencing.
 At times, I felt like I was seeing those white spots along the banks of the creeks, indicative of bass spawning beds.
 I really got excited, because if there is one thing I love do to, is sight fish for bass in the spring.
 I just love it.
 To me, nothing beats going one on one with a bass that I can see, protecting a spawning bed.
 I have literally spent over an hour, changing baits and gear, trying to coax a bedding bass into biting, only to turn it back and watch it go right back to its bed.

 Like most bass fishermen, I rely on a good set of polarized glasses to eliminate the glare coming off of the water, allowing me to see things you can't see with the naked eye, such as bedding bass.
 They will also protect your eyes from dangerous Ultraviolet rays that can burn and damage your eyes.